 Q: Who's responsible for this site, anyway?

-A: The site is maintained by Cathy Krusberg (aka The Certifiable Vampire Hunter D Fanatic).
+A: The site is maintained by Catherine B. Krusberg (sometimes aka The Certifiable Vampire Hunter D Fanatic).

 It is hosted by altvampyres.net.